 Will Companies House send my company mail to a SAIL address?

-Companies House (and other government agencies) will not send any statutory mail to a SAIL.
+Companies House (and other government agencies) will not send any statutory mail to a SAIL address.
 All official government mail and legal notices will continue to be delivered to the registered office.
-If you wish to have your company’s official government mail delivered to your SAIL, you can simply change your registered office to that address.
-You must notify Companies House if you make any such changes.

-How to register or change a SAIL address with Companies House?
+How to register or change a SAIL address at Companies House